linkervision/dataverse-sdk/python/README.md

 ### Get Dataset

 The `get_dataset` method retrieves the dataset info from the connected site.
-The `dataset_id` parameter is the unique interger ID of the dataset, not its "name" property.
+The `dataset_id` parameter is the unique integer ID of the dataset, not its "name" property.

 ```Python
 dataset = client.get_dataset(dataset_id=5)